What is a Giant Traveling Map?

 National Geographic Society has gifted all 50 states and the District of Columbia with a free classroom size map of their state using the expertise of National Geographic’s Cartographic Division and research on elementary spatial thinking.
 This project is an expression of the commitment that the National Geographic Society has to educators who are teaching students about the world and empowering them to make a difference.
 The State Giant Traveling Maps are the focal point of the National Geographic Alliance Network National Initiative for 2017, and maps are housed at the state Alliance.

-Click on the image below to learn more about the National Geographic Giant Traveling Map Initiative.
+Recently, in addition to the opportunity to borrow our Idaho State Giant Map, schools can purchase additional Giant Maps.
+Click on the image below to learn more about National Geographic Giant Map purchasing.

 Idaho Giant Traveling Map In Our Classrooms

 Caldwell High School – Teacher Justin Frost has developed a Visualizing Solar Power lesson and has used the map and the lesson to have a discussion of the relationship between student understanding of alternative energies in the Treasure Valley and the reality of generating alternative energies through the Boise WaterShed.
 He also shared this video associated with the project Boise River Watershed by Justin Frost

 Pictures shared from Kathryn Bonzo’s 4th grade class at Moscow Charter School.